AI•Aug 10, 2020

 To illustrate this, we’ll make an analogy using general software development as a basis for comparison.

-When there is a need for a software application, developers do not just sit down and start developing code that runs on their laptops and, voila, the problem solved.
+When there is a need for a software application, developers do not just sit down and start developing code that runs on their laptops and, voila, the problem is solved.
 It’s much more involved.

-As software development has matured, we have created best practices to make sure we are building the right things, building them correctly, testing them, and monitoring and support them in production.
+As software development has matured, we have created best practices to make sure we are building the right things, building them correctly, testing them, and monitoring and supporting them in production.
 Virtually all software development organizations have some variation of this process that includes all these elements: